Pay a penalty charge notice

 The amount you have to pay will depend upon how soon you pay the penalty charge notice.

-You can pay online with your credit or debit card, using the online form below.
+You can pay online with your credit or debit card.

 Payment cannot be made online until the day after the penalty charge notice has been issued.

 You can pay by phone using our automated telephone payment service 0300 4560626 (24 hours).

 This service is only available from 24 hours after the issue of the penalty charge notice.

 To pay over the phone using your credit or debit card call, 023 8028 5000, during normal office hours Monday to Thursday 8.30am to 5.15pm and Friday 8.30am to 4.45pm.

 You can pay in person at one of our Information offices.

 You may wish to challenge the issue of a penalty charge notice.

 Matters relating to a penalty charge notice can lead to a debt being registered at the County Court.

 All challenges must be submitted in writing, whether online or hard copy.